 Source 2: Live retrieval (RAG)

 Many modern AI systems are extended with a retrieval component.
-When you ask a question, the system fetches relevant documents as context.
+When you ask a question, the system fetches relevant documents as context — from an index, cache or the live web.
 ChatGPT with web search, Perplexity and Google AI Overviews all work on a form of RAG.

 Practical implication: fresh, well-indexed content can be retrieved and used, even after the training cut-off.